BD-J

 Java Runtime and Virtual Machine

-BD-J is based on Java ME and it's core computing platform is built upon Personal Basis Profile 1.0., which consists of Foundation Profile 1.0 and Connected Device Configuration 1.0.
+BD-J is based on Java ME and its core computing platform is built upon Personal Basis Profile 1.0., which consists of Foundation Profile 1.0 and Connected Device Configuration 1.0.
 This mode uses a high-level programming language called Java for Java Programs.
 The Java Virtual Machine is inside the Java Runtime Environment, a software platform that provides an environment (runtime libraries) required to run Java applications.
 Since BD-J is based on Java ME, programming classes are restricted to Java 1.3, meaning anything above that is incompatible.

 BD-J is also based on the GEM and MHP standards.
 MHP is an open middleware system standard designed by Europe's DVB for interactive digital television.
 The MHP enables the reception and execution of interactive, Java-based applications on a TV set.
 Globally Executable MHP (GEM) is an international standard based on MHP for the non-European TV markets often used on terrestrial, satellite, and cable set-top boxes and TV sets for interactive content.
 BD-J is based on GEM 1.0.2 which in turn is based on MHP 1.0.3.
 Other GEM platforms equivalent to BD-J are DVB-J (Europe), OCAP-J (U.S. Cable), ACAP-J (N. America), ARIB-J (Japan), and Ginga-J (S. America).
 Since all these platforms are based on the common GEM-core, it made it possible for developers to write Java applications that will run interoperably on all these systems.